RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 MIOpenTensile maintainers review and approve the PRs using standard open-source practices.

-For more information about the sources and the build system, see
+For more information about the sources and build system, see

 https://github.com/ROCmSoftwarePlatform/MIOpenTensile